Eternity, in Your Arms: Lyrical content

+Reception

-Critical reception
+Critical response

 Eternity, in Your Arms received widespread acclaim from music critics.
 Aggregating website Metacritic reports a normalised rating of 89 based on eight critical reviews, indicating "universal acclaim" for the release.
 AllMusic's James Christopher Monger awarded the album four out of five stars and stated that "With Eternity, in Your Arms, Creeper have truly proven themselves masters of the dark arts, as they've managed to create something as genuinely inspired as it is stylistically derivative".
 Reviewing the album for Rock Sound, David McLaughlin described it as "a punk rock record given to dramatic flourishes and rooted in an almost graphic novel-like world of fantasy, horror and romance", and claimed that "the songs soar in unison with the band's grand vision".
 McLaughlin praised the band's "admirable, fearless creativity" on the record, as well as highlighting the performances of keyboardist and backing vocalist Hannah Greenwood, who he claims "almost steals the show" on the album.
 Writing for Clash, Dannii Leivers hailed Eternity, in Your Arms as "a complete triumph", claiming that the band's "sound has truly flourished, grown wings and soared into velvet skies".

 Metal Hammer writer Rob Barbour claimed that "While it's certainly no genrebusting reinvention, this record is still a stunning achievement, packed from start to finish with kaiju-sized choruses and without a single note out of place".
 Barbour highlighted "Room 309" as the collection's "defining moment" and "also its most unexpected", and concluded by describing the release as "masterful".
 Q magazine also praised the release, claiming that "The switches from retro punk to camp stadium rock are seamless, and Creeper prove themselves worthy heirs to the bombastic rock bands of the past", while Kerrang! hailed the album as "beautiful and brash, driven and divine".

 McLaughlin's sole criticism of Eternity, in Your Arms was "that "Darling" is shamelessly indebted to its influences", although the writer suggested that "there's enough imagination packed into every other crevice to forgive such indiscretions".
 Similarly, Barbour also highlighted the derivative nature of "Darling", noting that it "staggers the line between homage to and pastiche of Alkaline Trio".
 The Metal Hammer writer also questioned the inclusion of "Misery", which had been previously featured on The Stranger EP in 2016, although he conceded that "it would be churlish to pretend [it doesn't] make sense in the context of the album, or in any way ruin its masterful pacing".